harvard-edtech/caccl-api/CONTRIBUTING.md

 - If returning a list, start the name with "list".
 Examples: `listQuizzes`, `listAssignments`, etc.
 - If returning a single object, start the name with "get".
 Examples: `getQuiz`, `getAssignment`, etc.
 - If creating new content, start the name with "create".
 Examples: `createQuiz`, `createAssignment`, etc.
+- If updating/changing existing content, start the name with "update".
+Examples: `updateQuiz`, `updateAssignment`, etc.
 - If deleting content, start the name with "delete".
 Examples: `deleteQuiz`, `deleteAssignment`, etc.
 - If content/items already exist and you're just _adding_ them to a new context, start the name with "add".
 Examples: `addApp`, etc.
 - If you're removing content/items that will continue to exist after they're removed from the current context, start the name with "remove".
 Examples: `removeApp`, etc.